Driving on drugs is never worth the risk

 How drugs can affect your driving

-- They all impair awareness, judgement and reaction times
+- Many impair awareness, judgement and reaction times.

-- Prescription drugs can also make you drowsy and affect vision, coordination and concentration
+- Many prescription drugs can also make you drowsy and affect vision, coordination and concentration.

 Prescription and over-the-counter drugs

-- It’s an offence to drive if you’re over the stated limits of certain drugs – whether they’re prescribed or over-the-counter
+- It can be an offence to drive if you’re over the stated limits of certain drugs – whether they’re prescribed or over-the-counter.

 There are no issues if: